 Normally, glutamate — a chemical transmitter of signals between nerve cells — is released by a sending neuron and docks on a receiving neuron.
 Once docked, it is quickly cleared away by glutamate transporter proteins, which are produced by neighboring cells in the nervous system called astrocytes.
 In ALS, something may go wrong with this glutamate clearance system.
 Some studies have suggested that, in ALS, a protein called EAAT2 may not be as efficient at clearing glutamate away from nerve cells as it should be.
 Other studies have suggested that a glutamate receptor, a docking site on the surface of motor neurons that receives glutamate, may be excessively permeable in this disease.

 There is a growing body of evidence that malfunction of the immune system is at least part of the ALS disease process.
-Researchers at the MDA-supported ALS Therapy Development Institute (ALS TDI) and others have identified abnormal immune system overactivity in animal models of the disease, and the ALS TDI investigators have observed it in blood samples from people with ALS.
+Research conducted at the ALS Therapy Development Institute (ALS TDI) and other labs has identified abnormal immune system overactivity in animal models of the disease, and ALS TDI investigators have observed it in blood samples from people with ALS.